My mother, Mattie Lou, was not a woman who moved her body much. You need to know that to get the full benefit of this story.

 I sometimes forget that.
 I get stuck.

 Every day-----sometimes several times a day--- might require a shift in perception within us.
+Only if we want to see miracles.

 Shift happens.